 Rocky and uncertain seems to be the new normal for organisations, from pandemic disruption to talent shortages, supply chain issues to cost inflation and energy prices.
 Then there’s the rapidly changing fiscal and legislative landscape, which has placed huge demands on payroll teams to be highly agile and adaptable.

-Many organisations relying solely on a small in-house payroll team are still struggling to overcome these major challenges, including keeping pace with regulatory changes, and managing the disruption to traditional patterns of working.
+Many organisations relying solely on a small in-house payroll team are still struggling to overcome big challenges, from keeping pace with those regulatory changes, to managing the disruption to traditional patterns of working.
 But to future-proof your business, you may need to fundamentally change how you approach your payroll and HR operations.

-One of the most effective ways to do this in a post-pandemic world – and add more value to your organisation in the process – is by using a managed payroll service.
+One of the most effective ways to do this — and add more value to your organisation in the process — is by using a managed payroll service.